Grappa: Tasting

 Professional tasters distinguish among four categories of grappa: young, cask-conditioned, aromatic, and aromatized.
 Grappa tastings begin with young grappas, then continue with cask-conditioned and aromatic grappas, and finish with aromatized grappas.

 The flavor of grappa, like that of wine, depends on the type and quality of the grapes used, as well as the specifics of the distillation process.

-After each tasting, and before sampling another glass, some tasters recommend drinking half a glass of milk to refresh the taste receptors on the tongue.
+Some tasters recommend drinking half a glass of milk in between tastings, before and after each glass, to refresh the taste receptors on the tongue.

 Various other food products can help stop taste-characteristics of one grappa from "dragging" or carrying over to the next.
 Foods that are effective in this role as well as providing an agreeable accompaniment to grappa's own flavor include: